Phoolan Devi: Political career

 Charges against Phoolan Devi were dropped in 1994 by order of Mulayam Singh Yadav, the leader of the Samajwadi Party and Chief Minister of Uttar Pradesh.
 After her release from prison, she joined the Samajwadi Party and in the 1996 general election took a seat in the Indian lower legislative body, the Lok Sabha, as the Member of Parliament (MP) for Mirzapur in Uttar Pradesh.
 She won with a margin of 37,000 and had more than 300,000 votes in total.
 She was not the only illiterate MP, joining others such as Bhagwati Devi and Shobhawati Devi.
 Phoolan Devi campaigned with limited success for the rights of women and to provide better amenities for the poor.
 She told author Roy Moxham "I want to bring hospitals, schools, electricity and clean water to the poor in the villages.
 To stop child marriage and to improve life for women."
 Mallah people were happy to have someone of their caste representing them in parliament for the first time and she was generally popular among Other Backward Classes.

 The Kanpur District Court set aside Yadav's pronouncement, which reinstated the charges against her in connection with the Behmai massacre.
 This decision was upheld by the Allahabad High Court.
 In 1996, Phoolan Devi lost a Supreme Court appeal to have the charges against her dropped.
 The following year, the court approved a request from Uttar Pradesh to arraign her on charges related to the Behmai massacre and she did not attend the court hearing in Kanpur.
 After several months of legal machinations, the Supreme Court ruled that Phoolan Devi did not need to be jailed before trial.
 She lost her seat to Virendra Singh, the Bharatiya Janata Party (BJP) candidate in the 1998 elections, then regained it the following year.

 Phoolan Devi married Umed Singh in 1994; they appeared together in a film, called Sholay Aur Chingari (Blazing Fires and Sparks).
 Together with her new husband, she became a Buddhist, aiming to evade the Hindu caste system.
-According to Moxham, she later renounced Buddhism.